 - To view a list of courses and times offered for fall go to the Registrar's office website, scroll down, left side box labeled Term Information and select Course Schedule.

-- Contact your summer advisor or the First Year Program (315-229-7397).
+- Contact your academic advisor or the First Year Program (315-229-7397).
 They will be happy to provide some guidance and answer whatever questions you might have.

 When should you have a course plan in place?